The image on the left shows the diminutive fire station, one time home to the Wroxall Parish Council Fire Brigade that existed from 1901 to 1928.

-Northwood and Newchurch once had their own brigades, so too did the Osborne Estate and several works brigades protected Saunders-Roe, J.Samuel White's and Groves and Guttridge and many more through the decades of the twentieth century.
+Northwood, Newchurch and Binstead once had their own brigades, so too did the Osborne Estate and several works brigades protected Saunders-Roe, J.Samuel White's and Groves and Guttridge and many more through the decades of the twentieth century.

 Before the First World War St Helen's Urban District Council were compelled, after the great fire at Appley Towers of March 1904, to do something positive about fire protection.
 Under a plan devised by retired Captain George Harrison of Thornton who formerly commanded the Kingston and Surbiton Fire Brigade, the district that covered a broad area, was divided in to three sub-districts for fire protection purposes, each had its own fire brigade; St Helen's Fire Brigade, Seaview Fire Brigade and St John's Fire Brigade.